-Expats moving to Malaysia will no doubt want to learn more about their adoptive country.
-From health issues, pollution and safety to meeting other like-minded foreigners, below we've provided answers to some of the most frequently asked questions about expat life in Kuala Lumpur.
+If you’re moving to Malaysia, you’ll no doubt want to learn more about your adoptive city, Kuala Lumpur.
+From health issues, pollution, and safety to meeting other like-minded foreigners, below we’ve provided answers to some of the most frequently asked questions about expat life in Kuala Lumpur.

 What are the biggest health concerns in Kuala Lumpur?

-Malaysian weather is hot and humid, and perhaps the biggest health concern is keeping one's body properly hydrated.
-Tap water should either be boiled or purified before drinking.
+Malaysian weather is hot and humid, and perhaps the biggest health concern is keeping your body properly hydrated.
+Tap water in Kuala Lumpur is generally treated, but due to occasional concerns about contamination from old pipes, it’s best to stick with bottled or filtered water.

 What are the pollution levels like?